20urc3/Sekiryu/README.md

 - `sekiryu [-F FILE][OPTIONS]`

 Please note that performing a binary analysis with **Ghidra** (or any other product) is a relatively *slow* process.
 Thus, expect the binary analysis to take several minutes depending on the host performance.
+If you run Sekiryu against a very large application or a large amount of binary files, be prepared to **WAIT**

+## Tutorial
+- Installation

+## Demos
+- Find demo on www.bushido-sec.com

 ## API